Experience-based Knowledge Correction for Robust Planning in Minecraft: Preliminaries

+We aim to develop an agent capable of solving long-horizon goals by learning planning knowledge from experience.
+As a representative environment which necessitates accurate planning knowledge, we consider Minecraft as our testbed.

-We consider an open-world environment, Minecraft, which is characterized by strict item dependencies~\citep{guss2019minerllargescaledatasetminecraft,fan2022minedojo}.
-These dependencies can be formally represented as a directed acyclic graph $\mcG^* = ( \mcV^*, \mcE^*)$, where $\mcV^*$ is the set of items and $\mcE^*$ is the set of directed edges.
-Each directed edge $(u, q, v) \in \mcE^*$ indicates that $q$ quantities of an item $u$ are required to obtain an item $v$.
+Minecraft is characterized by strict dependencies among game items~\citep{guss2019minerllargescaledatasetminecraft,fan2022minedojo}, which can be formally represented as a directed acyclic graph $\mcG^* = ( \mcV^*, \mcE^*)$, where $\mcV^*$ is the set of all items and each edge $(u, q, v) \in \mcE^*$ indicates that $q$ quantities of an item $u$ are required to obtain an item $v$.\footnote{In our actual implementation, each edge also stores the resulting item quantity, but we omit it from the notation for presentation simplicity, since most edges have resulting item quantity 1 and this multiplicity is not essential for learning item dependencies.} A goal is to obtain an item $g \in \mcV^*$.
+To obtain $g$, an agent must possess all of its prerequisites as defined by $\mcG^*$ in its inventory, and perform the valid high-level action in $\mcA = \{\text{``mine'', ``craft'', ``smelt''} \}$.

-We consider the problem of solving long-horizon goals in this environment.
-A goal is defined as $g = (op, q, v)$, where $op \in \mcOP \coloneqq \braces{\text{``mine''}, \text{``craft''}, \text{``smelt''}}$ is an operation, $q$ is the quantity, and $v \in \mcV^*$ is the target item.
-Given a goal $g = (op, q, v)$, the agent must obtain the specific item $v$, which necessitates obtaining all its prerequisite items as defined by the true dependency graph $\mcG^*$.
-To accomplish this, we consider an agent consisting of an LLM planner and a controller.
-Given a goal $g$, the LLM planner generates a plan, \ie, a sequence of short-horizon subgoals aimed at obtaining the required items.
-These subgoals are then executed sequentially by the controller.

-However, the LLM planner may lack prior knowledge of the true dependency graph $\mcG^*$, which makes planning respecting the dependencies a non-trivial challenge.
-In this work, we frame the planning problem under unknown dependencies as comprising two core aspects: \textit{Dependency Learning} and \textit{Operationalization}.
-In what follows, we detail these aspects and formally set up our target problem.

-\paragraph{Dependency learning} Dependency learning aims to learn the true dependency graph $\mcG^*$ from environmental interaction.
-Specifically, we aim to learn a dependency graph $\hat{\mcG}=(\hat{\mcV},\hat{\mcE})$, where $\hat{\mcV}$ represents the set of known items, and $\hat{\mcE}$ denotes the set of learned dependencies.
-Each directed edge $(u,q, v) \in\hat{\mcE}$ indicates the agent's belief that the item $u$ with $q$ quantities are required to obtain the item $v$.
-To enable dependency learning through experience, whenever any item $v$ is obtained, the agent determines its \textit{experienced requirement set} $\mcR_{exp}(v)$, the set of items with their quantities which the agent believes are required to obtain the item $v$, by observing the items changes from its inventory.
-Thereby, upon obtaining a newly experienced item $v$, the agent updates its $\hat{\mcG}$ by replacing any edges in $\hat{\mcG}$ incoming to the $v$ with $\mcR_{exp}(v)$.
-The detailed procedures of determining the experienced requirement set and updating $\hat{\mcG}$ are in Appendix~\ref{appendix:experienced_requirement_graph_update}.